RSXEnthusiast/MediaHandler/README.md

 ### Examples
 * These can be found in the Example folder

-## Planned Features
-**If there's something you'd like implemented that isn't listed here please suggest it or make a PR**
-* There are no currently planned features.

 ## GoProRename
 ### Usage
 * Copy the file into the folder containing the GoPro files, then run it.